 This is fairly new to Ontario and brand new to Alberta.

 I will be teaching a Paleo cooking class with my friend, wellness expert Erin Toole Budd at Ambrosia Natural Foods in Vaughan, Ontario (just north of Toronto) on June 15, 2016.
 I have been shopping at and loving Ambrosia since its first flagship store opened many years ago!
 Back then, it was very hard to find foods that were suitable for celiac disease and they were among the first stores to carry such foods.
 I’d walk in and feel as though I’d hit the jackpot!
 Continue reading

 Since I have an autoimmune disease (celiac disease), I find new research and information about how our immune system operates to be fascinating.
 The health and function of our immune system is imperative with respect to our overall health, including not only our physical health, but also our mental health.
 This field of science is called “psychoneuroimmunology.”
 This week is mental health awareness week so it’s a good time to consider this connection.
 Continue reading

 It’s tax season and if you reside in Canada and have celiac disease or have a dependent with celiac disease, be sure to file accordingly to benefit from the government’s tax credits!
 After all, you’re entitled to it!
 Continue reading

-I am honoured to have been invited to be a keynote speaker at Kathy Smart’s (a leading health and wellness expert) Live the Smart Way Expo in Mississauga on April 10, 2016!
+I’m excited to be a keynote speaker at Kathy Smart’s Live the Smart Way Expo in Mississauga on April 10, 2016!
 Continue reading

 You are probably aware that diabetes is a growing epidemic in the western world.
 In Canada alone, there are nearly 11 million Canadians living with diabetes or prediabetes and every three minutes another Canadian is diagnosed with the disease.
 Continue reading